 The Bendigo Basketball Association is officiated by referees from the Bendigo Basketball Referees Association (BBRA).
-The BBRA has some of the most highly credentialed referees in the state who are currently officiating in state based competitions.
+The BBRA has some of the most highly credentialed referees in the state who are currently officiating in state and national based competitions.
 The BBRA also has referees just learning the game just like our players. in 2016 the BBRA and the Scoretable and statisticians’ groups joined together to create the Bendigo Technical Officials Group.
 The Technical Officials Group is controlled by the Bendigo Technical Officials Committee the committee is made up of members of the Referees, Scoretable and Statisticians as well as two members of the BBA board.

 If you would like to become a referee the first step that you should take is contacting Bendigo Basketball Association.
-The Referee Supervisor of Bendigo Basketball association is responsible for conducting Orientation Level courses for beginning referees.
-The Beginner Course consists of 6 hours, which includes theory and practical, 2-men mechanics, Theory Examination & on court mechanics with a qualified referee in a real game situation.
+The Referee Advisor of Bendigo Basketball Association is responsible for conducting Orientation Level courses for beginning referees.
+The Beginner Course consists of 6 hours, which includes theory and practical, 2-men mechanics, Theory Examination & on court training with a qualified referee in a real game situation.

 All you need is a whistle, rule book and a readiness to learn!